Research & Extension

 Ecological and environmental benefits of drought-tolerant native landscaping in new residential landscapes

-This project is a private-academic-municipal-NGO collaboration among the University of Florida, the Sunbridge Stewardship District, Cherrylake, LifeSoils, the University of Central Florida, and The Nature Conservancy Florida Chapter.
-This project is using a manipulative experiment and real model homes to test soil remediation and irrigation strategies for establishing native plants in degraded development soils, and to quantify the benefits of no-turf, native plant-dominated landscaping on water saving, fertilizer and pesticide reduction, and food webs. |
+This project is a private-academic-municipal-NGO collaboration among the University of Florida, the Sunbridge Stewardship District, Cherrylake, LifeSoils, the University of Central Florida, and The Nature Conservancy-Florida Chapter.
+This project is using a manipulative experiment and real model homes to test soil remediation and irrigation strategies for establishing native plants in degraded development soils, and to quantify the benefits of no-turf, native plant-dominated landscaping on water saving, fertilizer and pesticide reduction, pollinators, and arthropod food webs. |

 Integrating education and research activities to promote stormwater pond plantings as a BMP